CaptainFurax/p5xjs-Old-Fashionned-ScrollText/README.md

   + and color the characters( a bigger raster with 'HARD_LIGHT' blending over them )
   + sliding the Masked-Rasters bitmap used in background with a shifted offset, allow you to very simply change the characteres colors at each sentences
 + Tricks :
-  + using image + get functions is x2.5 faster with buffered(logical screen) - which is not true with physical screen :
+  + using combination of image() + get() functions is x2.5 faster with buffered(logical screen) - which is not true with physical screen :
 ```javascript
 // is better
 blocks[i][j].image( fnt.get((snts[i].charCodeAt(j)-32)*64, 0, 64, 64), 0, 0, 64, 64 );